sqlpad/sqlpad/_posts/2014-02-01-limitations.md

 All the query results get sent back to the browser.
 So really big queries might break things.
 Slickgrid will likely amaze you in how much data it can actually handle however.

 Have you hit a weird limitation you'd like me and others to know about?
-Feel free to (add a GitHub issue about it)[https://github.com/rickbergfalk/sqlpad/issues].
+Feel free to [add a GitHub issue about it](https://github.com/rickbergfalk/sqlpad/issues).